ArhanChaudhary/qter/media/paper/paper.typ

 It also supports no compression, "nxopt" compression, and tabled asymmetric numeral systems compression (tANS)

-- no compression
-  - Making the pruning table larger by increasing the size of each entry does not slow things down much, because a cache miss is a cache miss whether you access a bit of the cache line or all 32 bytes, and the performance of this pruning table is dominated by the cache (and TLB) misses it incurs.

 - tANS
     - a potentially better pruning table implementation over the traditional 2-bit and "base" value approach.

 There's a relatively new entropy coding algorithm called "tabled asymmetric numeral systems" (tANS), where encoding and decoding a symbol consists only of a table lookup and some additions and bitwise operations, so it's very fast and close to the limit of the source coding theorem.